 We have also seen significant and rapid shifts in the traditional models of education and training as the COVID-19 pandemic has progressed.
 Although we believe the COVID-19 pandemic has increased the need or willingness of businesses, governments, institutions, and individuals to adopt remote, online, and asynchronous learning and training, we cannot predict whether this trend will continue as the pandemic subsides, restrictions ease and the risk and barriers associated with in-person learning and training decrease.
+Learners and enterprise customers may choose to revert to more traditional, in-person learning and training solutions following the pandemic, which could adversely affect the demand for our platform and our revenue.
 In addition, the COVID-19 pandemic may negatively impact the financial resources available to learners and customers, which could in turn negatively impact our business, financial condition, and results of operations.